ni/nimble/packages/nimble-components/src/select/specs/filterable-select-hld.md

 ##### Groups

 When using the `filterMode: manual` option along with [groups](./option-groups-hld.md), clients will also need to determine the appropriate matching behavior against the `ListOptionGroup` elements.
 Our guidance will be that filter text should be able to be matched against _any_ text in the group label, and when that matches, _all_ options within that group should be visible.
+Conversely, the select will automatically hide groups with no items in them.
+This means clients only need to conditionally remove items, not groups (though it's fine if they manually remove empty groups too).

 _Notes_: